Leading a Virtuous & Honorable Life

 For adults, the daily practices and disciplines most helpful in developing our Virtues are the same as for developing Morality, namely: Mindfulness, Positive Thinking, and Meditation.
 These three “Life Practices” are interrelated in our Eight Steps of Daily Growth, and we devote other Essays to them.

-However, here we need to again present the basic Eight Steps of Daily Growth for Followers of the Path of G>O>D>, as they can be applied to Virtue and Character.
+However, here we need to again present the basic Eight Steps of Daily Growth for Followers of the Path of Continuing Creation, as they can be applied to Virtue and Character.

-First Step is Exploration & Learning — Experientially and mentally explore your surroundings and your life, to seek out what life-path may be best for you.
+Step 1: Exploration & Learning — Experientially and mentally explore your surroundings and your life, to seek out what life-path may be best for you.
 Meditation can be used in this process.

 For example, your exploration may tell you work on the Virtue of Cooperation with others, or it may lead you to find your inner talents and interests – what Joseph Campbell (and now Oprah Winfrey) call your “bliss.”

-Second Step is Positive Thinking — Visualize your goal-state, adopt an optimistic attitude, and realistically plan the eventual actions you must take to reach your goal.
+Step 2: Positive Thinking — Visualize your goal-state, adopt an optimistic attitude, and realistically plan the eventual actions you must take to reach your goal.
 The goal can be one of improving your character, heightening your spirituality, or completing an external achievement.

-Third Step is Mindfulness — Do your that visualization and thinking mindfully, meaning with attention and focus – “Do only what you are doing,” without the anxiety and distractions of yesterday’s trials or tomorrow’s worries.
+Step 3: Mindfulness — Do your that visualization and thinking mindfully, meaning with attention and focus – “Do only what you are doing,” without the anxiety and distractions of yesterday’s trials or tomorrow’s worries.

 “Look well to this day, for it is life, the very life of life.
 In its brief course lie all the realities and verities of existence: the bliss of growth, the glory of action, the splendor of beauty.
 For yesterday is but a dream, and tomorrow only a vision.
 But today well lived makes every yesterday a dream of happiness and every tomorrow a vision of hope.
 Look well, therefore, to this day; for it alone is life!
 Such is the salutation to the dawn.”